polon59/Assignment-Calculate-overlap/README.md

 Parameters of the method are coordinates of bottom-left and top-right corners of both rectangles.

 You can put all coordinates as input at once, separated by decimals (ex: -3,-3,5,6,4,7,10,12), or one by one with visualisation in terminal.
-In that case run program in terminal using this command: java Main -adv
+To enable second option run program in terminal using this command: java Main -adv

  Screenshots: